Home

 Lotion, Cream, Moisturizer

-Shea Butter is especially good for dry skin and skin high in melanin (colour).
+Shea Butter is especially good for dry skin and skin high in melanin (natural pigment).

 Talcum Powder